hyperpape/needle/readme.md

-Compiling string matching algorithms directly to Java bytecodes.

-Includes an NFA/DFA interpreter, a regex -> NFA parser, an NFA -> DFA compiler, and a DFA -> bytecode compiler.
-Unicode support is currently limited to the BMP.

-Very very early experiment.
+String searching/matching algorithms in Java.
+Where effective, the library compiles those algorithms to bytecode to improve matching speed.

+This is an early experiment.
+Byte compiled regexes only support full string matching, not searching.
+Most character classes and other options are not yet implemented.
+There's not yet a reasonable public API.

+### Unicode

+Currently limited to the BMP

 ### Performance

-In principle generating classes specialized for a particular automaton should be capable of outperforming Java regular expressions, which are not specialized.
+- the NFA class is extremely slow, much slower than Java regexes
+- the DFA class is sometimes faster than Java regexes, but often slower
+- byte compiled regexes are faster than Java regexes in many cases, but not all
+- compilation performance is quite bad

-In practice, I have done minimal performance testing.
-The string algorithms in Search perform worse than indexOf, which is a hotspot intrinsic.
+- single string search algorithms perform worse than indexOf, which is a hotspot intrinsic

 ### Building